lorenzoPazuzu/polyknob/README.md

 In *PLAY MODE* the user can freely create different musical constructions.
 * The user can choose whatever number of grains he wants
+* There are no restrictions on the the shapes

 ## Getting Started